 One of the perks of being on facebook is that one meets many like-minded people, some of whom can become your friends even if you have never met.
 I belong to a group that has some lovely ladies, mostly Palakkad Iyers like me, who come up with interesting topics every day on the forum.
 I am not an active member in the discussions, given that I have little time left after work, many ways to pass time, and because my phone is not net-enabled as yet.
 I don’t think I will ever get it enabled as it gives me that much needed space, and distance I like to keep.
 That said, I am a very people-person and I like chatting (the old world kind), being ‘in’ on the latest trends and catching up on gossip once in a while.
 Last week I invited some of my Mumbai based friends from the group.
 It was a lunch date and only four could make it, Wednesday being a working day.
 Sometimes small groups can be merrier, I found that day.

 I made a basil focaccia, roasted tomato soup (without fennel this time), undhiyo, bhakris and a chamomile bundt cake with strawberry coulis.
 I am no good at creating a huge menu.
 I get confused and stick to basics when I have guests.
 Though it was the focaccia that won praise, I was taken by the bundt cake.
 Nikhil, friend and fellow food blogger, known to many as the ‘non-chalant gourmand‘ gifted me a packet of ‘dried chamomile‘ a couple of weeks ago.
 Once I snipped the edge with scissors, I could not stop myself from sniffing at the flowers repeatedly.
 It is aromatherapy, I tell you!
-So good!
 Since then I have used small portions of the flowers in panna cottas, puddings and cakes.
-Last evening my children announced that they needed many ‘snacks’ because of a function happening at school.
-Snacks, I have learnt from experience mean cakes.
+Last evening my children announced that they needed ‘many snacks’ because of a function happening at school.
+Snacks, I have learnt from experience mean cakes and anything sweet.
 I made some gluten-free, cocoa and pecan cup cakes for the gluten-free girl (they were delicious and will soon come up here when I make them again), and a loaf cake for my son.
 The loaf cake included the last of the sweet clementines S gave.

 The sharpness of clementines go well with the mild chamomile and as expected the poppy seeds lent a nice texture.
 If you do not have them leave them out.
 This cake is a winner.